 Volunteers use the Trail Watch feedback form to report trail conditions and maintenance issues such as trail erosion, graffiti, broken trail lights, and damaged equipment.

 In an effort to increase signage along city trails, the city was able to secure a major sponsorship from a local business.
 As a result, trail signs were installed at the underpass and overpass of every trail-road intersection and large detailed trail maps were installed at key major trail heads.
 Other trail map sign needs were identified and will be installed as sponsor funds are obtained.

 Crime Tracking and Reporting System

 All Trail Watch volunteers are asked to watch an orientation hosted by Anchorage Police Department patrol officers and dispatch staff.
 In addition to receiving better reports from the trails, APD is implementing a new crime sub code – “TR.”
 This sub-code is added to the report of any incident that occurs on Anchorage trails and will enable the department to generate better statistics about crime on Anchorage trails.

-In an effort to increase trail safety, Trail Watch annually identify trail segments on the popular trails that have poor site lines and limited off trail visibility.
-Since 2003, seven trail segments, two trail head areas and the Ben Boeke wood lot have undergone a safety makeover using the principals of CPTED (Crime Prevention through Environmental Design) implemented in many urban areas and Fire Wise guidelines by the Anchorage Fire Department by Trail Watch volunteers, community groups and trail users.
+In an effort to increase trail safety, Trail Watch annually identifies trail segments on the popular trails that have poor site lines and limited off trail visibility.
+Since 2003, seven trail segments, two trail head areas, and the Ben Boeke wood lot have undergone a safety makeover using the principals of CPTED (Crime Prevention through Environmental Design) implemented in many urban areas and Fire Wise guidelines by the Anchorage Fire Department by Trail Watch volunteers, community groups, and trail users.